Chocolate Macarons

 Directions

-6. Bake at 160 degrees C (325 degrees F) for 12 to 14 minutes.
+- Preheat oven to 160 degrees C (325 degrees F) and bake for 12 to 14 minutes.
 Shells should be smooth and shiny, with the characteristic “foot” or ridge underneath.
 You can tell when they’re done by very lightly tapping the side with a knife or fork.
 The macaron top should not slide but remain firmly on its foot.

 For the filling